-A Prime Contractor is required to notify and obtain prior written approval from the Director of the Office of EBO in advance of any reduction in subcontract scope, unless such reduction in scope is the direct and immediate result of a County-mandated change order or contract amendment, or the County has mandated the de-Certification\decertification, suspension, graduation or termination of a designated M/WBE Subcontractor, However, under such circumstances, the Prime Contractor shall undertake Good Faith Efforts to replace the de-certified\decertified\suspended, graduated or terminated M/WBE Subcontractor(s) with one or more other certified M/WBE Subcontractor(s) and shall submit a waiver request to the Office of EBO in the event such Good Faith Efforts are unsuccessful.
+A Prime Contractor is required to notify and obtain prior written approval from the Director of the Office of EBO in advance of any reduction in subcontract scope, unless such reduction in scope is the direct and immediate result of a County-mandated change order or contract amendment, or the County has mandated the de-Certification, suspension, graduation or termination of a designated M/WBE Subcontractor, However, under such circumstances, the Prime Contractor shall undertake Good Faith Efforts to replace the de-certified, suspended, graduated or terminated M/WBE Subcontractor(s) with one or more other certified M/WBE Subcontractor(s) and shall submit a waiver request to the Office of EBO in the event such Good Faith Efforts are unsuccessful.

-Upon award of the prime contract to a Respondentrespondent or bidder, the Prime Contractor shall be required to submit accurate progress payment information with each invoice regarding each of its Subcontractors, including S/M/WBE Subcontractors.
+Upon award of the prime contract to a Respondent, the Prime Contractor shall be required to submit accurate progress payment information with each invoice regarding each of its Subcontractors, including S/M/WBE Subcontractors.
 The Originating Department shall audit the reported payments to S/M/WBE and non-S/M/WBE Subcontractor to ensure that the Prime Contractors' reported subcontract participation is accurate.
 Absent a waiver from the Office of EBO, a Prime Contractor's failure to reach the required level of S/M/WBE subcontracting shall be considered a material breach of contract.
-County contracts with Prime Contractors shall include clauses requiring Prime Contractors to pay Subcontractors in compliance with Florida Prompt Payment Law, and such clauses shall mandate that in the event of Prime Contractor available under the terms of the EBO Program, its contract with the County, or by law.
+County contracts with Prime Contractors shall include clauses requiring Prime Contractors to pay Subcontractors in compliance with Florida Prompt Payment Law, and such clauses shall mandate that in the event of Prime Contractor non-compliance regarding such payments, the Prime Contractor shall be subject to any penalties and sanctions available under the terms of the EBO Program, its contract with the County, or by law.